LunNova/Blog/content/articles/rog-chakram-scroll-fix/index.md

 +++

 The ASUS ROG Chakram X is an unusual mouse with a joystick next to your thumb.
 I've had two with faulty scroll wheels, which is disappointing for such an expensive mouse, and seen the same complaint in some Amazon reviews.
 The scroll wheel behaved inconsistently, interpreting some movements in the wrong direction.
-This improved at low speeds, making it seem like the scroll wheel encoder was missing steps.
+This can manifest as jumping around the screen.
+The behavior improved when scrolling at low speeds, making it seem like the scroll wheel encoder was missing steps.

+It seems like the issue is caused by dust or debris in the encoder area.

 It's fairly easy to fix, I've performed this process on both faulty mice successfully.